 Note that there are different non-equivalent definitions of an adjunction morphism.
 For example, the definition of an adjunction morphism given in \cite[Exercise 4.2.v]{riehl2017category} extends our definition of left adjunction morphism with a similar extra equality of composites with right adjoints.
-Whereas, the definition of an adjunction morphism from \cite[Definition 2.2.2]{zaganidis2017classifiers} contains only the equality with right adjoints.
-So we intended to coin the term ``left adjunction morphism'' to avoid further termilogical confusion.
+The definition of an adjunction morphism from \cite[Definition 2.2.2]{zaganidis2017classifiers} contains only the equality with right adjoints.
+So we coined the term ``left adjunction morphism'' to avoid further terminological confusion.